 - Intimacy: If you know nothing about the Buyer, research and ask.

 - Self-Orientation: If you always talk about you, don’t.

-The above proven, simple, and effective solution is No.2 in the Free Guide that you can download.
+The above proven, simple, and effective solution to gain trust with your buyer is No.2 in the Free Guide that you can download.